-5. Communicate with your kids.
-Set up standard times and meeting places so you can find them easily in case of separation.

-- 6. Children who are unready or unwilling to be a part of the programming will not be forced to participate.
-Their parents or guardians will be contacted and asked to pick them up. - 7.
-If your child becomes hurt or ill, we will escort him or her to Medical Support (see The Bridge) and contact the appropriate parent or guardian. - 8.
+- Please dress your children appropriately for the activities they will be attending.
+Don't dress them in an award-winning, glittery masquerade costume if they are going to participate in messy art activities. - Communicate with your kids.
+Set up standard times and meeting places so you can find them easily in case of separation. - Children who are unready or unwilling to be a part of the programming will not be forced to participate.
+Their parents or guardians will be contacted and asked to pick them up. - If your child becomes hurt or ili, we will escort him or her to Medical Support (see The Bridge) and contact the appropriate parent or guardian. - 8.
 In order that we may contact parents and guardians in case of the above emergencies, we must have names, badge numbers and places to reach you.
 We will have a short registration form available both at the main registration desk and at children's programming for you to fill out if you will not be attending children's programming with your child. - 9.
 We assume that any child who arrives on their own can leave on their own. - We reserve the right to ban any extremely disruptive children from all further programming.